-Of course, a DBMS must perform additional work to provide these advantages, thereby bringing with it the overhead.
-A DBMS will use more memory and CPU than a simple file storage system.
-And, of course, different types of DBMSes will require different types and levels of system resources.
+However, a DBMS must perform additional work to provide these advantages, thereby bringing with it the overhead.
+A DBMS will use more memory and CPU than a simple file storage system, and different types of DBMSes will require different types and levels of system resources.

-Changes in how DBMS are built, sold and serviced
+Changes in how DBMSes are built, sold and serviced

 By 2019, the most significant trends in the DBMS sector were how databases were constructed and how they were used.
-Open source DBMS were rapidly gaining traction.
-In fact, Gartner projected that 10% of total spending on database software by 2019 due to increased enterprise adoption.
+Open source DBMS technologies were rapidly gaining traction.
+In fact, Gartner projected that open source databases would account for 10% of total spending on database software by 2019 due to increased enterprise adoption.
 Most mainstream IT organizations use open source software in some of their mission-critical operations.

-This trend complements two other trends: the acquisition of open-source database vendors by bigger rivals and the expansion of the cloud-based database service market.
-In 2019, MongoDB, maker of the Atlas cloud platform, acquired mobile app database maker Realm to boost.
-And Microsoft acquired Citrus Data, whose open source software allows PostgreSQL to be used as a distributed database in a public cloud setting.
+This trend complements two others: the acquisition of open-source database vendors by bigger rivals and the expansion of the cloud-based database service market.
+For example, in 2019, MongoDB, maker of the Atlas cloud platform based on its namesake NoSQL DBMS, acquired mobile app database maker Realm to boost its abilities in the mobile computing landscape.
+Also, Microsoft acquired Citus Data, whose open source software allows PostgreSQL to be used as a distributed database in a public cloud setting.